GoogleCloudPlatform/gcsfuse/docs/mounting.md

 # Credentials

 Credentials for use with GCS will automatically be loaded using [Google application default credentials][app-default-credentials].

-The easiest way to set this up is using the [gcloud tool][]:
+The easiest way to set this up when running on [Google Compute Engine][gce] is to create your VM with a service account using the `storage-full` access scope.
+(See [here][gce-service-accounts] for details on VM service accounts.)
+When gcsfuse is run from such a VM, it automatically has access to buckets owned by the same project as the VM.

+When testing, especially on a developer machine, credentials can also be configured using the [gcloud tool][]:

     gcloud auth login